Projects

 API

-curl -X POST https://api.controlzero.dev/v1/projects \
+curl -X POST https://api.controlzero.ai/v1/projects \

 -H "Authorization: Bearer YOUR_ORG_TOKEN" \